U.S. Conventional Weapons Destruction Program - Syria

 In coordination with the Coalition to Defeat the Islamic State of Iraq and Syria (ISIS), the Department of State’s Bureau of Political-Military Affairs’ (PM) Office of Weapons Removal and Abatement (WRA) provides Conventional Weapons Destruction (CWD) assistance to areas liberated from ISIS in North East Syria (NES).
 Clearance operations are essential for the safe return of internally displaced persons whose homes and essential services have been targeted with explosive devices left by ISIS during their retreat.
 In addition to clearance activities, mine risk education (MRE) programs teach civilians and returnees how to identify and respond if they encounter explosive hazards in their communities.

-Since Fiscal Year (FY) 2015, PM/WRA has provided approximately $54 million to support CWD efforts in Syria with additional financial contributions from our international partners, which have led to the following results:
+In Fiscal Year (FY) 2017, PM/WRA provided roughly $63 million to support CWD efforts in Syria, leading to the following results:

-- Removed and cleared more than 20,000 landmines, pieces of unexploded ordnance, and IEDs from over 15.5 million square meters of land, facilitating the refurbishment of critical infrastructure and return of agricultural land previously denied to Syrians by ISIS-placed explosive hazards.
+- Removed and cleared more than 25,300 landmines, pieces of unexploded ordnance, and IEDs from over 23.5 million square meters of land, facilitating the stabilization of critical infrastructure and return of agricultural land previously denied to Syrians by ISIS-placed explosive hazards.

 - Trained over 250 vetted Syrian nationals to international mine action standards level 1, creating an enduring and local solution for future ERW removal efforts in NES.

 - Delivered MRE to over 400,000 Syrians, including 65,000 returnees to Raqqa city.
 The majority of MRE programming targets vulnerable populations in camps for internally displaced persons and in heavily contaminated areas.
 Casualty rates in Raqqa among returnees have decreased from an average of eight a day shortly after liberation to two a day at present.